-All food is provided only by Head Start & Children's Services or a Licensed Caterer.
+All food is provided only by ABCD Head Start & Children's Services.
 These meals are prepared in licensed kitchens and the Food Service Staff is certified and trained to prepare meals for children requiring special diets for such medical conditions as food allergies, intolerances, diabetes and failure to thrive.